Greek Lemon And Egg Soup – Avgolemoni

 2. When the rice is done take the pot off the heat, it is now time to make the avgolemono (egg/lemon mixture).
 Add two ladles of the stock in a jug with the lemon juice.
 I use 1 cup of lemon juice when i make it for the family as we like it the lemon flavour to be intense.
 However, if you do not like it as much you can always add less at this stage and squeeze more lemon upon serving if needed.

 4. The avgolemono is now done.
 Pour it slowly into the pot stirring gently.
 A smooth foam should form on the top.
-Put the pot back on the stove for 2 min on a medium heat just so that everything is combined.
-Do not allow it to boil.
-Serve warm with the additions and enjoy!
+Put the pot back on the stove for 2 min on a medium heat.
+Do not allow it to boil, just enough time for the avgolemono to be combined.
+Serve warm with the suggested toppings/sides.